wakayama380/kaggle-PIIDD/README.md

 <p>Model2: deberta-v3-large+lstm (cv/public/private → 0.965/0.972/0.955), max_len=512, stride=128.
 Dataset: nbroad.</p>
 <p>Model3: deberta-v3-large (cv/public/private → 0.973/0.967/0.969), max_len=512, stride=128.
 Dataset: nbroad.
 Weight of non-'O' losses increased by 5 times.</p>
 <p>Model4: deberta-v3-large (cv/public/private → 0.970/?/?), max_len=1024, stride=256.
 Dataset: nbroad.
 Add lstm layer following deberta-v3-large.
 Weight of non-'O' losses increased by 5 times.
 (This model was not used in the selected private best model.)</p>

 <p>Common for all models: B- and I- tags are not used.
 Basic rule-based processing: NAME_STUDENT: Rejects if not starting with a capital letter followed by lowercase letters.
 If one character, remove.
+URL and EMAIL formats must be adhered to, or they are rejected.</p>

+<p>Strict rule-based processing:</p>
-URL and EMAIL formats must be adhered to, or they are rejected.
-Strict rule-based processing: If an article precedes the prediction of NAME_STUDENT, it is removed unless "'s" follows, in which case it is not removed.
-Examples: - Articles ('The', ' the', 'a', 'and') often precede non-name terms.
+<p>If an article precedes the prediction of NAME_STUDENT, it is removed unless "'s" follows, in which case it is not removed.</p>

+<p>Examples: - Articles ('The', ' the', 'a', 'and') often precede non-name terms.
 If 'at' is before, it's likely a location and is excluded.
-However, there are exceptions when followed by "'s" as it may not fit the rules as intended: ~ the Takai's house ~.
-In such cases, the rule is not applied.
-This is a personal observation, but I am surprised to see that the scores (0.969) achieved with a single model, either similar to or higher than those obtained by ensemble methods combining CV and public LB scores.
-Does this suggest that the labels already detectable by a single model are achievable, while others pose more difficulty for machine learning models to detect?</p>
+However, there are exceptions when followed by "'s" as it may not fit the rules as intended:</p>
+<p>~ the Takai's house ~.
+In such cases, the rule is not applied. </p>

 <h2>Minfuka Part</h2>
 <p>Common for all models: Base-Model: deberta-v3-large (Freezing embeddings, Freezing first 6 layers), max_len=1536.
 Datasets: training_data: competition training data (4/5) + external data, validation_data: competition training data (1/5).</p>